0x4248/notebook/source/content/01 Areas/Obsidian/File properties.md

 - cssclasses - css classes
 - lang - The language of the document
 - properties-ver - Version of obsidian file properties
+- aliases - Other names and the lowercase title

 ## All properties